jhosnodev/jhosnodev/README.md

 ## Two papers, same agency, weeks apart

-The brief both times was the login details and two adjectives: *"modern and pretty."* No brand, no guide, no design.
+The brief both times was the login details and two adjectives: *"modern and pretty."* No design, no guide, nothing to inherit.

 |  | **[The Dover Street Examiner](https://www.doverstreet.org)** | **[Clute Institute](https://www.cluteinstitute-onlinejournals.com)** |
 |---|---|---|